-Sufficient time has passed to conclude that the chosen rates of phosphite in this trial are insufficient to adequately suppress P. agathidicida-lesion growth in large trees.
-The conservative and cautious approach with treating these big trees (in order to avoid phytotoxicity) has stretched the lower limit too far.
-The highest rate used in this trial (20 ml of 4% phosphite injected every 40 cm) is substantially lower than the 20 ml of 7.5% phosphite injected every 20 cm in the earlier ricker trials.
+To date, this trial has shown that a single application of the low rates chosen is insufficient to adequately suppress P. agathidicida-lesion growth in large trees.
+The conservative and cautious approach with treating these big trees (in order to avoid phytotoxicity) stretched the lower limit too far.
+The highest rate used in this trial (20 mL of 4% phosphite injected every 40 cm) is substantially lower than the 20 mL of 7.5% phosphite injected every 20 cm in the earlier ricker trials.
 While phytotoxicity symptoms seem to have been avoided, lesion healing has not been sufficient and a number of trees still have active bleeds.
+However, results from the August 2019 assessments suggest that a second dose of the same low rates, 2-3 years after the initial treatment, may be effective.
+The assessment planned in 6 months (February 2020) will determine whether this second round of treatment at low rates leads to complete cessation of lesion activity.